cloudbees-days/cloudbees-field-workshops/labs/core-casc/core-casc.md

 >NOTE: The **Build strategies** configuration for Pipeline Organization Folder and Multibranch projects is provided by the [Basic Branch Build Strategies plugin](https://github.com/jenkinsci/basic-branch-build-strategies-plugin/blob/master/docs/user.adoc) and by selecting the *Skip initial build on first branch indexing* strategy we avoid an unnecessary build when we first create the Organization Folder project above.

-You may proceed to the next lab: [*Pipeline Template Catalogs*](../pipeline-template-catalog/pipeline-template-catalog.md) or choose another lab on the [main page](../../README.md#workshop-labs).
+You may proceed to the next lab: [*Pipeline Template Catalogs & Pipeline Policies*](../pipeline-template-catalog/pipeline-template-catalog.md) or choose another lab on the [main page](../../README.md#workshop-labs).